Writing a CV

 When looking at your CV, employers often look at any gaps you may have as well as the roles you have had.

-For long employment gaps due to illness or impairment it’s often best to briefly explain these in your personal statement or in a cover letter.
+For long employment gaps due to illness or disability, briefly explain these in your personal statement or in a cover letter.
 This avoids the risk of recruiters jumping to their own conclusions.

 Writing cover letters